dcferreira/dcferreira.github.io/content/post/2023-03-03-ai-web-app/index.md

 # Pre-commit hooks

 Another essential tool, especially if you work in a team: pre-commit git hooks.
-These are scripts that will be executed before every commit you make, to make sure you don't make a stupid mistake.
+These are scripts that will be executed before every commit you make, to make sure you don't make a stupid mistake and commit it into the repo.
 You can enforce linting in this step, and make it automatic.

 For this you need the [pre-commit](https://pre-commit.com/) Python package (just add it to your dev environment, like above),